2021 City Election Information - Updated March 26, 2021

 Request an Absentee Ballot

 The City strongly encourages City residents to vote via absentee ballot for the April 13, 2021 Council elections due to the COVID-19 State of Emergency.
-Absentee ballot affidavits and a cover letter detailing instructions will be mailed to every registered voter in districts with an election after the February 8, 2021 filing deadline.
+Absentee ballot affidavits and a cover letter detailing instructions were mailed to every registered voter in District 2 on February 12, 2021.
+If you did not receive an affidavit, please contact the City Secretary's Office at 302-366-7000 or firstname.lastname@example.org to request an absentee affidavit.
+It is strongly advised to submit completed affidavits by Thursday, April 1, 2021 to ensure the absentee ballot packet can be returned by Election Day.
 The final deadline for returning completed affidavits is Friday, April 9, 2021.
 All completed absentee ballots must be returned to the City Secretary’s Office no later than 8:00 p.m. the day of the election.

 Working at the Polls